Probationary Employees

 Probationary Termination

 At any time during the 12-month probationary period the probationary employee may be terminated.
-Managers are encouraged to consult with Employee Relations and/or their Division of Human Resources consultant if a probationary employee is not meeting expectations.
+Managers are encouraged to consult with their Human Resources Division Director and/or Employee Relations if a probationary employee is not meeting expectations.